 conf.security.IS_APPS_PORTAL_VISIBLE=true in custom.properties.

 To account for changes in the format of the search server indices since the last release, delete the

-<APPIAN_HOME>/_admin/search-local/ directory from every server.
+<APPIAN_HOME>/search-server/data/ directory from every server.

 After following these steps, the search indices will be recreated during application server startup.